 The Umaid Bhawan Palace Museum, also known as Government Museum, Jodhpur, is located inside the Umaid Bhavan Palace, one of the largest residential palace of the world.
 Maharaja Umaid Singhji was very fascinated by western lifestyle and architecture so he marshalled the services of Henry Vaughan Lanchester, a well-known English architect to construct the Umaid Bhavan Palace.
 This museum, placed in the mid of the Umaid garden is well maintained and displays many of the antique belongings of the Maharaja and the royal family.

-The Darbar Hall, which is part of the museum, has elegant murals and also substantial number of miniature paintings, armour and an unusual collection of household paraphernalia that was in vogue in the 1930s, which were costly and then not found in India.
+The Darbar Hall, which is part of the museum, has elegant murals and also a substantial number of miniature paintings, armor and an unusual collection of household paraphernalia that was in vogue in the 1930s, which were costly and then not found in India.

 Umaid Bhawan Palace Museum Timings: 9am to 5 pm on all week days except gazette holidays.